 Yes.
 Inbox Loan’s site is secured through an SSL server, meaning your private information is safe when entered into the site’s forms.

-Note that Inbox Loan can share your information with its affiliates for business and marketing, sometimes well after you’ve satisfied your loan.
-You can limit or stop some of this sharing by contacting Inbox Loan by phone or email, but you may still receive calls or emails from lenders long after you apply.
+However, you should note that Inbox Loan can share your information with its affiliates for business and marketing, sometimes well after you’ve repaid your loan.
+You can limit or stop some of this sharing by contacting Inbox Loan by phone or email, but you may still receive calls or emails from lenders after you apply.